GTLB SHAREHOLDER ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Gitlab Inc. Investors With Substantial Losses Have Opportunity To Lead Class ...

-Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against GitLab Inc. ("GitLab" or "the Company") (NASDAQ: GTLB ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against GitLab Inc. (“GitLab” or“the Company”) (NASDAQ: GTLB) and certain of its officers.

 Class Definition